United States Mining Company

 The new Lark tunnel for United States Smelting, Refining and Mining was "bored through" on Sunday April 15, 1951.
 The work had started two and a half years before, with Kennecott paying the full cost of $6 million.
 The length was reported as 21,014 feet, or 3.9 miles.
 Construction was being completed by Utah Construction company.
 The tunnel was at the 5600-foot level, and a shaft would be completed to connect the new tunnel with the old Niagara tunnel at the 6688-foot level.
 Work began in November 1948, and was scheduled for completion in summer 1952.
 (Deseret News, April 16, 1951)

-The U. S. mine was one the first successful mines in Bingham, in the mid 1870s.
-It continued to grow, following the lead-silver-zinc ore (galena) ore bodies for over 80 years.
+The Jordan and Galena mines were among the predecessors of the United States company and were the first successful mines in Bingham, in the mid 1870s.
+The mines continued to grow, following the lead-silver-zinc ore (galena) ore bodies for over 80 years.
 In the process, miles and miles and miles of underground tunnels and shafts were dug.
-At first, they shipped their ore over an aerial tram from Galena Gulch, down to Bingham.
-Then, they connected the underground workings to the Niagara level, and expanded that tunnel as their main transportation tunnel.
-This lasted until 1951, when Kennecott constructed an all-new Bingham-Lark tunnel, which cost Kennecott $6 million.
+At first, from 1874 to 1900, they shipped their ore over the Bingham horse tram.
+The United States company was organized in 1899, and very soon after, from 1900 to 1914, the company used an aerial tram from Galena Gulch, down to Bingham station on the Rio Grande railroad.
+Then in 1914, they connected the underground workings to the Niagara level, and expanded the main Niagara tunnel as their main transportation tunnel.
+This lasted until 1952, when Kennecott constructed an all-new Bingham-Lark tunnel, which cost Kennecott $6 million.
 The new tunnel connected all U. S. Mining's underground workings with a new opening at Lark.
 This opened up all new copper ore areas for Kennecott to continue expanding its open pit mine.
 In addition to digging the new tunnel at their own expense, Kennecott agreed to share the proceeds from whatever lead-silver-zinc ore they found.
-Yes, Kennecott really, really wanted the U. S. mine at Copperfield out of their way.
-And the new area opened up by the new tunnel extended the life of the U. S. mine, and the town and lives of the people at Lark, for another 15 years.
+Copperfield and the Niagara tunnel were in the way Kennecott's expansion plans.
+The completion of the new tunnel in 1952 allowed the U. S. company to move its operations to Lark.
+The new ground opened up by the new tunnel extended the life of the U. S. mine, and the town and lives of the people at Lark, for another 15 years.

 March 18, 1952